 What is the Woolpit Counselling Service?

-This service is led by the private counsellors working from Woolpit Complementary and offers specialised therapy that includes Person Centred and Psychodynamic Counselling, Cognitive Behavioural Therapy and EMDR (Eye movement desensitisation and reprocessing).
+This service is led by the private counsellors working from Woolpit Clinics and offers specialised therapy that includes Person Centred and Psychodynamic Counselling, Cognitive Behavioural Therapy and EMDR (Eye movement desensitisation and reprocessing).
+Plus, as of August 2021, we are please to offer a new Affordable Counselling Service.

 Psychodynamic Counselling focuses on bringing the unconscious mind into conscious awareness.
 This allows difficult, painful and often deep-rooted memories and experiences which may be unhelpfully impacting on current life and relationships to be resolved.